 We all know about the plastic problem that we are making bigger on a daily basis.
 We all are contributing to the problem by consuming one-single-use plastic.
 But what can we do?
 Let’s go back in time.
-Many environmental organizations like Greenpeace reported about this problem but why didn’t it resonate with people then?
+Many environmental organizations like Greenpeace reported this problem but why didn’t it resonate with people then?

-Instead of using plastic straws you can buy for example paper biodegradable straws, metal straws, bamboo straws or glass straws.
+Instead of using plastic straws, you can buy for example paper biodegradable straws, metal straws, bamboo straws, or glass straws.
 Of these alternatives, the cheapest one is the one-color paper straws you can find a box of 200 to 400 straws for less than $15 online.
 My personal favorite is the metal straws for personal use because of their durability.
 Instead of asking for plastic utensils when your order food simply don’t do it.
 What’s the alternative then?

 Well, we have the traditional metal utensils that now come in nice sets with their carrying pouch so you can take them with you everywhere.
 There are also bamboo-made utensils.
 These do also come in sets.
 The sets of both metal- and bamboo come with straws as well so you have a complete set to use during your meals.

 So, now we know we do have options.
 What can we do to promote these products, and get them to us?

 => “HELP PROMOTE THE CAUSE”!

 An example: buy a package of paper straws and always carry them with you.
-Distribute them to your friends in theaters, restaurant, and coffee shops after rejecting plastic.
+Distribute them to your friends in theaters, restaurants, and coffee shops after rejecting plastic.

-Do you have more ideas on how we can grab the attention of businesses to especially, restaurant, and coffee shops investing in one-single use plastic?
+Do you have more ideas on how we can grab the attention of businesses especially, restaurant, and coffee shops investing in one-single-use plastic?

 Yes, yes I know what you’re thinking.
 The first thing that usually comes to mind is recycling.
 But if we wish to eliminate the problem on the long run we need to stop the buildup of plastic waste once, and for all, and that can be done by easily replacing plastic with eco-friendly alternatives created by inventive entrepreneurs.
 Why has it been so difficult so far?